fan2/mkdocs/docs/blog/posts/arm/arm-program-counter.md

 [ARM Assembly Language: Fundamentals and Techniques, 2nd Edition](https://www.oreilly.com/library/view/arm-assembly-language/9781482229851/)

-Chapter 2: The Programmer’s Model - 2.3 ARM7TDMI - 2.3.2 Registers
+Chapter 2: The Programmer's Model - 2.3 ARM7TDMI - 2.3.2 Registers

 The [ARM7TDMI](https://en.wikipedia.org/wiki/ARM7TDMI) is a pipelined architecture, as shown in Figure 2.3, meaning that while one instruction is being *fetched*, another is being *decoded*, and yet another is being *executed*.
 The address of the instruction that is being ^^fetched^^ (not the one being executed) is contained in the Program Counter.